 The San Antonio Botanical Garden completed the first phase of its expansion in early 2018.
 New additions include the Goldsbury Foundation Pavilion & CHEF Teaching Kitchen where groups can take part in interactive cooking activities that incorporate the bounty of the surrounding garden.
-In 2020, the Botanical Garden will unveil an all-new education and event center with an additional 9,000 square feet of rentable space featuring huge windows, sliding glass doors and a wraparound patio.
+In 2020, the Botanical Garden unveiled the all-new Betty Kelso Center, an education and event center with an additional 9,000 square feet of rentable space featuring huge windows, sliding glass doors and a wraparound patio.

 One of the most exciting additions to the art world, Ruby City is part of Linda Pace Foundation’s contemporary art center.
 Conceived by Linda Pace (1945-2007), and designed by Sir David Adjaye, the modern crimson-hued building has transformed San Antonio’s skyline.
 The museum houses the Foundation’s growing collection of more than 800 paintings, sculptures, installations and video works by contemporary artists from around the world.